Joe Hastings (American football): Executive career

 Hastings was hired by the Philadelphia Eagles as a pro personnel assistant on June 4, 2014.

 Coaching career

 Hastings was hired by the University of Michigan as a defensive graduate assistant in January 2015.

 Hastings became the wide receivers coach at Indiana State University in February 2018.

-In February 2021, Hastings was announced by the Indianapolis Colts as an assistant special teams coach.
+On February 9, 2021, Hastings was announced by the Indianapolis Colts as an assistant special teams coach.
+On May 18, 2024, Hastings was promoted to the title of senior assistant special teams coach.